Cozumel Cruise & Cozumel Port Information

 With this information we will do our best to fit you onto our scheduled departures.
 While we are scheduled for 8am and 1:30pm departures, we can be flexible to some extent.
 Additionally, you do not have to meet us as our harbor – we can pick you up at a pier along the way.

-Other than the taxi, we can pick you up on our way heading south.
+We can pick you up by boat at a nearby public pier.
 Below I’ve attached an image of the Google satellite view of each pier.
 The yellow line represents the path you will need to walk to reach your pier.
 Please note we are not allowed to pick you up from the ship, or the cruise ship’s pier.
 This is against Federal and Maritime regulations.

 Cozumel Cruise Ports